skypjack/entt/docs/md/entity.md

 To a certain extent, these limitations don't apply.
 However, it's risky to try to force them and users should respect the limitations unless they know exactly what they are doing.
-Subtle bugs are the price to pay in case of errors otherwise.

-In general, events and therefore listeners must not be used as replacements for systems.
-They should not contain much logic and interactions with a registry should be kept to a minimum, if possible.
-Note also that the greater the number of listeners, the greater the performance hit when components are created or destroyed.
+Events and therefore listeners must not be used as replacements for systems.
+They shouldn't contain much logic and interactions with a registry should be kept to a minimum.
+Moreover, the greater the number of listeners, the greater the performance hit when components are created or destroyed.

 Please, refer to the documentation of the signal class to know all the features it offers.<br/>